juev/awesome-stars/README.md

 ## Python

+- [quenhus/uBlock-Origin-dev-filter](https://github.com/quenhus/uBlock-Origin-dev-filter) - Filters to block and remove copycat-websites from DuckDuckGo, Google and other search engines.
+Specific to dev websites like StackOverflow or GitHub.
 - [seanbreckenridge/browserexport](https://github.com/seanbreckenridge/browserexport) - backup and parse browser history databases (chrome, firefox, safari, and other chrome/firefox derivatives)
 - [StevenBlack/hosts](https://github.com/StevenBlack/hosts) - 🔒 Consolidating and extending hosts files from several well-curated sources.
 Optionally pick extensions for porn, social media, and other categories.
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs